davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://www.baeldung.com/spring-data-jpa-query

 ## KEY ANNOTATIONS
-[@Entity](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Entity.html) - used to specify that the annotated class is a (database) entity bean;
+[@Entity](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Entity.html) - used to specify that the annotated class maps a database entity.
+If forget to mark a domain class that will map a database entity with @Entity annotation, we will get an IllegalArgumentException since Spring will not be able to invocate the init method in a not managed type;

 [@Table](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Table.html) - used to specify the table that will map the entity in the database;